wences-sanchez/Knowledge-Base/pages/Software Testing (highlights).md

 		- -
 	- 3. The Realities of Software Testing
 		- -
-		- One key concept that software testers need to learn is how to reduce the huge domain of possible tests into a manageable set, and how to make wise risk-based decisions on what's important to test and what's not. #space
+		- One key concept that software testers need to learn is how to reduce the huge domain of possible tests into a manageable set, and how to make wise risk-based decisions on what's important to test and what's not. #ñspace
 		- -
 		- -
 		- How can you overcome the 'pesticide paradox'? #card